 • The California legislature, in 2016, adopted ACR 160, a resolution that addresses the issue of vehicular air pollution.
 Specifically, it encourages motorists to not idle their motor vehicles near places where children congregate.
 This resolution lists many compelling reasons to avoid idling at schools or just about anywhere.

 • In addition to the benefits in idling reduction these efforts provide, (1) students learn organizational, analytical and communication skills as they perform data analysis, are empowered by showing drivers the significant benefits in shutting off engines when parked, and take pride in making a positive difference in their school community, and (2) motorists learning of the benefits potentially apply them beyond schools.

 Idle-Free California, previously Idle-Free Vermont, has successfully implemented idle-free schools campaigns in Vermont for several years.
 The most recent year of school participation yielded a 46% reduction in idling.
 Details here.
 Teacher commendations.
 Shelburne Community School campaign.
-We are excited to continue these efforts in the Golden State!

 How it works and what's included!